How to Criticize Others Correctly?

 Avoid Blank Phrases and Images

 During criticism, it is important not to cross the line between parsing a particular mistake and personal images.
 So, keep your cool even if the employee's blunder is too serious.
 Empty phrases: "Everything is bad", "I do not like", and "This is nonsense" will not do any good, but will only make the situation worse.
 Indicate what you did not like and what the consequences might entail.

 Focus not on the personal qualities, but on the specific situation.
 Remove humiliating phrases, and sarcasm, and don't go overboard.
 Your goal is not to destroy a colleague morally but to correct mistakes.
 Therefore, formulate your criticism correctly and politely, in any case, do not break into a shout or profanity.

 Ask a Question

 Silence is not the best help to solve problematic issues.
 Ask about the object of your criticism that caused it to be wrong.
 After making your claim, ask if it's clear whether your colleague may have important questions left.
-There is no need to ask for his opinion on how to improve the work on the project, how to fix the problem, or solve the problem.
+There is no need to ask for his opinion on how to improve the work on the project, and how to solve the problem.
 Remember that it is important for everyone to feel valued when they make a mistake.
 Therefore, it is worth emphasizing that a colleague's opinion is important to you, and you appreciate his work.

 Ask your colleague how he or she plans to resolve the issue and try to help.
 Tell them how you see the correction of the issue, what end result you want to see, or think together about ways to get out of the situation.
 At the end of your conversation, be sure to support your colleague and express your belief that he or she will do the way you just decided.